30 (album): Background

-During the conception of 25, Adele wrote enough material for what she claimed could be three or four albums.
-She later revealed that she had four or five songs that she might revisit at a later date, among them a Greg Kurstin-contributed song that she felt was more appropriate once she was older.
-Multiple collaborations with songwriter Diane Warren were also cut from 25, though Warren mentioned the possibility of some of the songs appearing on future albums.
+During the conception of her third studio album, 25 (2015), Adele wrote enough material for what she believed could be three or four albums.
+She later revealed that she had four or five songs that she might revisit at a later date, among them a Greg Kurstin-produced song that she felt was more appropriate once she was older.
 In 2018, mainstream media outlets reported that Adele was working on her fourth studio album.
-Drummer Matt Chamberlin confirmed that he had been in the studio with her for her fourth studio album.
-Along with Rick Nowels, John Legend and Raphael Saadiq in hopes of crafting an album "full of soul, with a more eclectic sound."
+Drummer Matt Chamberlain confirmed that he had been in the studio with her for her fourth studio album, along with Rick Nowels, John Legend and Raphael Saadiq, in hopes of crafting an album "full of soul, with a more eclectic sound."

-Following Adele's marriage to Simon Konecki in 2018, 2 years later than media outlets reported, Adele filed for divorce in 2019.
-Following the separation from Konecki, and on a journey of self-healing, she began therapy sessions and mended the estranged relationship with her father.
-Through this period Adele would suffer from anxiety, which inspired 30, along with her separation from Konecki, the scrutiny of fame and her motherhood.
-The years that followed leaving her marriage plagued Adele, especially the effect it had on her son.
-Adele decided to have regular conversations with her son about the divorce and recorded her conversations following advice from her therapist.
-Around the same time, Adele returned to the studio inspired by her conversations with her son and wanting to create a body of work that would explain to him why she left his father.
+Following Adele's marriage to Simon Konecki in 2018, she filed for divorce in 2019.
+She began taking therapy sessions and mended her estranged relationship with her father.
+Adele experienced anxiety which, along with her separation from Konecki and the scrutiny of fame and motherhood, inspired 30.
+The divorce's effect on her son plagued Adele during the following years.
+She decided to have regular conversations with him, which she recorded following advice from her therapist.
+These inspired Adele's return to the studio, and the album took shape as a body of work that would explain to her son why she left his father.

 Early on in the promotion for 25, Adele revealed that she planned to stop naming albums after her age.
 However, on her 31st birthday, Adele published a rare social media post in which she – seemingly jokingly – referred to her next album as 30, alluding to the theme of her previous three albums' titles.
 On 15 February 2020, Adele announced at a friend's wedding that her fourth studio album would be out by September 2020.
 However, she would later confirm that the album's production and release had been delayed due to the COVID-19 pandemic.